Juancho E. Yrausquin Airport: History

-The company contracted to build the airport was owned by Wathey's brother Chester as well as Jacques Deldevert.
-On 22 March 1962, while the airport was under construction, three helicopters from the Dutch aircraft carrier landed there, marking the second time aircraft landed on the island.
-Then on 1 February 1963, a twin engine PA-23 Apache piloted by George Greaux landed on the newly asphalted runway.
-The airport officially began service on 24 July 1963.
+The company contracted to build the airport was owned by Wathey's brother Chester, as well as Jacques Deldevert.
+On 22 March 1962, while the airport was under construction, three helicopters from the Dutch aircraft carrier landed there, marking the second time aircraft had landed on the island.
+Then, on 1 February 1963, a twin engine PA-23 Apache piloted by George Greaux landed on the newly asphalted runway.
+The airport was officially opened for service on 24 July 1963.
 Irausquin had died the year before and his widow cut the ribbon at the official opening ceremony on 18 September.

 Greaux and several other investors formed Windward Islands Airways (Winair) in 1961, which offered service to Saba.
 Regular air service to Saba did not begin immediately due to the need for a STOL aircraft and the small number of people who could afford a ticket.
 In 1965, the airport went unused for six months.
-For a while the island was serviced by a six-passenger STOL-capable Dornier Do 28 aircraft operated by Windward Islands Airways (Winair).
+For a while, the island was served by a six-passenger STOL-capable Dornier Do 28 aircraft operated by Windward Islands Airways (Winair).
 The 1 December 1963, Winair timetable lists flights between Saba and Sint Maarten operated with the Do 28.
 Service picked up when Windward Islands Airways began flying de Havilland Canada DHC-6 Twin Otters in 1965, with the airline continuing to serve Saba with the Twin Otter as of 2024.

-In 1998, Hurricane Georges destroyed the airport's terminal building.
-The Dutch government funded construction of a new building and it was dedicated on 6 December 2002, to De Haenen.
+In 1998, Hurricane Georges destroyed the terminal building.
+The Dutch government funded construction of a new building, which was dedicated on 6 December 2002, to De Haenen.
 The propeller from De Haenen's first landing on the island is on display in the building.